xpander-ai/xpander-sdk/API.md

 - *Type:* <a href="#xpander-sdk.IBedrockToolSpec">IBedrockToolSpec</a>

-The tool specification of the Bedrock tool.
+Specification details for the Bedrock tool.

 ---